Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: An Overview of the Proof-Theoretic Jungle

 \subsection{Nested Sequents}

-Nested sequent calculi were originally defined by Kashima for tense logics~\cite{Kas94} and Bull for the fragment of PDL without the Kleene star~\cite{Bul92}.\footnote{We note that nested sequent calculi can be seen as `upside-down' versions of prefixed tableaux~\cite{Fit72}.
-See Fitting~\cite{Fit14} for a discussion.} The characteristic feature of such calculi is the use of \emph{trees} of Gentzen-style sequents in proofs.
-This additional structure has led to the development of cut-free calculi for various logics not known to possess a cut-free Gentzen-style sequent calculus, and is general in the sense that sizable classes of logics can be uniformly captured with such systems.
-For example, cut-free nested sequent calculi have been given for classical modal logics~\cite{Bru09,Pog09}, for intuitionistic modal logics~\cite{Str13,Lyo21b}, for classical tense logics~\cite{Kas94,GorPosTiu11}, and for first-order intermediate logics~\cite{Fit14,Lyo23a}.
+Nested sequent calculi were originally defined by Kashima for tense logics~\cite{Kas94} and Bull for the fragment of PDL without the Kleene star~\cite{Bul92}.\footnote{We note that nested sequent calculi can be seen as `upside-down' versions of prefixed tableaux~\cite{Fit72,Fit14}.
+Furthermore, Leivant's 1981 paper~\cite{Lei81} introduces a calculus for PDL that is structurally equivalent to a nested sequent calculus.
+Both of these works predate the work of Kashima and Bull.} The characteristic feature of such calculi is the use of \emph{trees} of Gentzen sequents in proofs.
+This additional structure has led to the development of cut-free calculi for various logics not known to possess a cut-free Gentzen sequent calculus.
+This formalism is general in the sense that sizable classes of logics can be uniformly captured with such systems.
+For example, cut-free nested sequent calculi have been given for classical modal logics~\cite{Bru09,Pog09}, for intuitionistic modal logics~\cite{Str13,Lyo21b}, for classical tense logics~\cite{Kas94,GorPosTiu11}, and for first-order non-classical logics~\cite{Lyo23a,LyoOrl23}.
 Moreover, the rules of nested sequent calculi are usually invertible, which---as mentioned above---are useful in extracting counter-models from failed proof search (cf.~\cite{TiuIanGor12,LyoGom22}).

-Nested sequents have also been referred to as \emph{tree-hypersequents}~\cite{Pog09,Pog11}, and are also essentially the same as \emph{tree-sequents}, introduced in \cite{Gal10a}, for providing label-free calculi for classical and intuitionistic modal logics~\cite{Gal10a,Gal18a}.
-The notion of tree-sequent can be seen as a kind of mono-conclusion version of a nested sequent, with the key difference that the formula associated with a tree-sequent makes use of both modal operators instead of just one.
-However, we will stick to the term \emph{nested sequent} as it is far more prevalent in the literature and is the original term given by Kashima~\cite{Kas94} and Bull~\cite{Bul92}.
+We remark that nested sequents have also been referred to as \emph{tree-hypersequents}~\cite{Pog09,Pog11}; however, we will stick to the term \emph{nested sequent} as it is far more prevalent in the literature and is the original term given by Kashima~\cite{Kas94} and Bull~\cite{Bul92}.

-Nested sequents generalize the syntax of Gentzen-style sequents via the incorporation of a nesting constructor.
+Nested sequents generalize the syntax of one-sided Gentzen sequents via the incorporation of a nesting constructor.
 For instance, for the tense logic $\logickt$, nested sequents are generated via the following grammar in BNF:

 where $A \in \langmod$ and $\emptyset$ is the empty nested sequent.
 Examples of nested sequents generated in the above syntax include (1) $\ns_{1} = p, \dia q$, (2) $\ns_{2} = \blbox p, \wnest{p, \bnest{q}}$, and (3) $\ns_{3} = p \land r, \wnest{\emptyset, \wnest{\dia q, p}, \bnest{\neg q \lor q}}, \wnest{\neg q}$, which are graphically displayed below as trees with labeled edges in order from left to right.